BBP Phase Transition for an Extensive Number of Outliers: Discussion

-{\em Discussion:} In this paper, we investigated the BBP-type phase transition for an extensive number of signals in a signal-plus-noise matrix setup.
-Utilizing methods from Random Matrix Theory such as the replica method, we established a framework to explore the transition from low-rank signals to full-rank signals.
-We demonstrated the spectral density's splitting behavior into two distinct bulks through a phase diagram, presented a new scaling law in the low-rank regime, and showcased the practicality of an approximation of the density's outlier part for multiple distinct signals.
+In the work at hand, we investigated the BBP-type phase transition for an extensive number of signals in a signal-plus-noise matrix model.
+Utilizing methods from Random Matrix Theory, in particular the replica trick, we developed a framework to explore the transition from low-rank signals to extensive-rank signals.
+We demonstrated the splitting of the spectral density into two distinct bulks, mapped the associated phase diagram, derived a new scaling law in the finite-to-extensive-rank crossover, and showed that a large-signal approximation accurately captures the density's outlier part -- even for multiple distinct signals -- with a further example for a power-law signal distribution in the more general setting.

+These results extend the BBP picture of a low-rank signal beyond isolated outliers towards finite-density signal bulks, thereby addressing regimes that are relevant to a broad range of applications.
+In particular, the $1/3$-scaling highlights that the passage from finitely many to extensively many outliers is singular: even a small but non-vanishing rank ratio requires a parametrically larger signal to separate from the noise bulk.
+The resulting formulas, especially the large-signal approximation, give a compact analytic description of the broadened signal spectrum and may serve as useful benchmarks for numerical and inference-based studies.